IBM/data-prep-kit/data-processing-lib/doc/transform-external-resources.md

 Often when implementing a transform, the transform will require loading its own resources (e.g. models, configuration, etc.) to complete its job.
 For example, the Blocklist transform loads a list of domains to block.
-These can be located from either S3 or local storage.
+These can be loaded from either S3 or local storage.
-In addition to actually loading the resource(s), the transform also needs to define the configuration that defines the location of the domain list.
+In addition to actually loading the resource(s), the transform needs to define the configuration that defines the location of the domain list.

 In the next sections we cover the following:
-   1. How to define the transform-specific resource location(s)
+   1. How to define the transform-specific resource location(s) as command line arguments
-   2. How to load the transform-specific resources from storage:
+   2. How to load the transform-specific resources, either or both of:
       1. During transform initialization - this is useful for testing outside of ray, and optionally
-      2. During transform configuration - used when running in ray.
+      2. During transform configuration in the Ray orchestrator.
 This may not be feasible if a resource is not picklable.

 ## Defining Transform-specific Resource Locations